cd ../blog

 2. Configure managed settings.json baseline for Claude Code

-3. Define a connector approval process; audit and justify any currently enabled connectors
+3. Define a connector approval process, then audit and justify any currently enabled connectors

 4. Set network egress to disabled or restrict to package managers only